 During the Ebola outbreak in Sierra Leone in 2014 -15, residual clinical specimens and accompanying data were collected from routine diagnostic testing in Public Health England (PHE) led laboratories.
 The samples with all the accompanying data were transferred to PHE laboratories in the UK for curation by PHE.
 The biobank holds approximately 9955 samples of which 1108 are positive for Ebola.

-Application to the biobank is a one stage application process and needs to be made to the PHE-MOHS Ebola Biobank Governance Group (EBGG).
-The EBGG is an independent group that has been established to co-ordinate access to the data and materials for researchers and to ensure the effective use of the resource.
+The biobank is a limited resource and research projects will be prioritised.
+The MOHS-PHE Ebola Biobank Governance Group (EBGG) is an independent group that has been established to co-ordinate access to the data and materials for researchers and to ensure effective use of the resource.

+Applications for samples will be also be required to demonstrate explicit scientific value on the basis set out in the EBGG Access Guidelines.
 Applicants wishing to access materials are advised to contact the PHE HRG (Head of Research Governance) to confirm sample availability before their projects are finalised.

 Please confirm your country of origin from the list below.